mmkaram/mmkaram.github.io/content/posts/cicd.md

 ## Security

-There are a couple of obvious things I could do to improve security right off the bat, low hanging fruits one may say:
+There are a couple of obvious things I did off the bat to improve security, low hanging fruits one may say:
 - Disable logging into ssh via password and requiring an ssh key
 - Not running NextJS in dev mode
 - Not running flask in dev mode